yuanshi4/US_Airline_Web_Interactive_APP/README.md

 - run 'python US_Airline_app.py

 The jupyter notebook report contains meta data info, and many other useful info about this app.

+- In order to run the app locally, make sure to download the airline cancellation data at: https://www.kaggle.com/usdot/flight-delays